ukncsc/lme/docs/chapter3-easy.md

 At the time of writing only security updates are configured on Ubuntu, so please install Ubuntu on a new virtual or physical machine.
 You may have already done this as part of the pre-requisites in the initial readme file.

-SSH into your Linux server and run the 10.following commands:
+SSH into your Linux server and run the following commands:

 ```
 # Install Git client to be able to clone the LME repository